 Confidential Reporting Policy

-Encorp Pacific (Canada) (“The Company”) is committed to the highest standards of trust, transparency and accountability, as defined in the Corporate Code of Conduct Policy presented in Appendix B.
+Encorp is committed to the highest standards of trust, transparency and accountability, as defined in the Business Code of Conduct.

 Scope of Policy

-This Policy is designed to enable employees, contractors, suppliers and other stakeholders of the Company to raise concerns internally to the “Privacy Officer” or other senior managers and to disclose information which the individual believes may show the Improper Act.
-These concerns could include but are not limited to the following:
+This policy is designed to enable employees, contractors, suppliers and other stakeholders of the Company to raise concerns internally to the “Privacy Officer” or other senior managers, and to disclose information which the individual believes may show the Improper Act.
+These concerns could include, but are not limited to one or more of the following:

 Procedures for Making a Disclosure

-It should be noted that the concern will be reviewed by the Privacy Officer and addressed immediately or referred internally to the appropriate member of management for further investigation.
+It should be noted that the concern will be reviewed by the CEO and addressed immediately or referred internally to the appropriate member of management for further investigation.

-The Discloser also has the right to bypass reporting to management and take the Improper Act directly to the Chairman of the Board or to the Chair of the Audit Committee via email at boardconfidential@returnit.ca.
-The Chairman of the Board and/or Chair of the Audit Committee may review the matter and refer the matter back to management for further investigation if they deem it appropriate.
+The Discloser also has the right to take the Improper Act directly to the Privacy Officer via email at PrivacyOfficer@returnit.ca .
+The Privacy Officer may review the matter and refer it back to management and/or the Board for further investigation if they deem it appropriate.

 - Sincerely and in good faith.